ppgcourseUB/ppgcourse2023/Bayesian_Inference_ISABEL_SANMARTIN/Lab_2/Intro_Phylogenetics.md

 ## Visualizing the phylogeny and clade support

-Once we quit RevBayes, we can visualize the output: the phylogeny and the clade statistical support (the *nodal posterior probabilities*), using the software *FigTree*, which you have used in previous classes.
-Open the file `bufo.trees` using FigTree and check clade support by clicking on *node labels: posterior* on the left pane.
+Once we quit RevBayes, we can visualize the output: the phylogeny and the clade statistical support (the *nodal posterior probabilities*), using the software [FigTree] (http://tree.bio.ed.ac.uk/software/figtree/).
+Open the file `bufo.trees` using `FigTree` and check clade support by clicking on *node labels: posterior* on the left pane.

 ## Evaluating stationarity and mixing of parameters

-We can also evaluate how well our MCMC analysis approximated the posterior distribution of each parameter in the model by using the software *Tracer*, which you know from previous classes.
-Open *Tracer* and read the output file `bufo.log`.
+We can also evaluate how well our MCMC analysis approximated the posterior distribution of each parameter in the model by using the software [Tracer] (https://beast.community/tracer).
+Download `Tracer` into your computer (it does not work in the cluster) and open it by double clicking: it is a graphical programme.
+Use *Import Trace File* from the Tracer menu to read the output file `bufo.log`.
 Check the shape of the posterior distributions, the ESS values (should be > 200), and search for potential correlations between parameters.

 # Exercises